nchinling/PersonalWebsite/README.md

 ## Overview

-This website serves as a showcase of Chin Ling's skills, projects, and blog entries.
+This website serves as a showcase of my skills, projects, and blog entries.

 ## Features

 ### 1. Navigation

 The website features a clean and intuitive navigation menu at the top, allowing users to easily access different sections:
-- **Home**: Overview of Ng Chin Ling's background and introduction.
+- **Home**: Overview of my background and introduction.
 - **Projects**: Showcase of various projects with links to project details.
 - **Blog**: A collection of blog entries on personal interests and experiences.
-- **Contact**: Information on how to get in touch with Ng Chin Ling and links to social media.
+- **Contact**: Information on how to get in touch with me and links to social media.

 ### 2. Introduction Section

-The landing section provides a brief introduction to Chin Ling.
+The landing section provides a brief introduction to me.
 The section also includes a personal quote generated randomly.

 ### 3. Work and Education Details

-Detailed sections on work experience, education, and professional qualifications provide a comprehensive overview of Chin Ling's background.
+Detailed sections on work experience, education, and professional qualifications provide a comprehensive overview of my background.

 ### 4. Projects Section